Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Our enumeration algorithm

 to our SAT instance.

 Case 7.
 If $a'_i=-3$ then we must have $a_i=-1$, $a_{i+n/3}=-1$, and $a_{i+2n/3}=-1$.
 Thinking of the entries as Boolean variables, we add the clauses

 to our SAT instance.

 For each entry $a'_i$ in $A'$ we add the clauses from the appropriate case to the SAT instance, as well as add clauses from a similar case analysis for the entries from $B'$, $C'$, and $D'$.
 A satisfying assignment to the generated SAT instance provides an uncompression $(A,B,C,D)$ of $(A',B',C',D')$.
-However, the uncompression need not be a Williamson sequence.
+However, the uncompression need not be a set of Williamson sequences.
 To ensure that the solutions produced by the SAT solver are in fact Williamson sequences we additionally use the programmatic SAT Williamson encoding as described in Section~\ref{sec:progwill}.

 For each $(A',B',C',D')$ generated in step~4 we generate a SAT instance which contains the clauses specified above.
-We then solve the SAT instances with a programmatic SAT solver whose programmatic clause generator specifies that any satisfying assignment of the instance encodes a Williamson sequence and performs an exhaustive search to find all solutions.
-By construction, every Williamson sequence of order $n$ will have its $m$\nobreakdash-compression generated in step~4, making this search totally exhaustive (up to the discarded equivalences).
+We then solve the SAT instances with a programmatic SAT solver whose programmatic clause generator specifies that any satisfying assignment of the instance encodes a set of Williamson sequences and performs an exhaustive search to find all solutions.
+By construction, every Williamson sequence quadruple of order~$n$ will have its $m$\nobreakdash-compression generated in step~4, making this search totally exhaustive (up to the discarded equivalences).